X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Introduction

 \section{Introduction}

-Chest X-rays or chest radiography (CXR) are pivotal in emergency diagnostics due to their speed and accessibility, offering a cost-effective, non-invasive solution \cite{xray}.
+CXRs are pivotal in emergency diagnostics due to their speed and accessibility, offering a cost-effective, non-invasive solution \cite{xray}.
 However, their 2D nature and lower soft tissue contrast limit their diagnostic ability compared to CT scans, which provide comprehensive 3D views of the various tissues including the lungs, bone and soft tissue, albeit at higher costs and radiation exposure \cite{ct, ct2}.
 CTPA scans, a specialized form of CT with fast contrast material injection, further enhance blood vessels but may be less suitable for certain groups, including those with severe contrast allergies, or renal failure.
-In this work, we wish to demonstrate the use of advanced generative AI schemes for cross-model translation.
-In our main focus scenario, we build a system to translate 2D X-ray images into 3D CTPA scans.
-We explore the quality of the generated scans and their promise for earlier detection of findings in the initial CXR data, specifically focusing on Pulmonary Embolism (PE) classification.
+In this work, we wish to demonstrate the use of advanced generative AI schemes for cross-model translation and to use the generated data to enhance a classification task.
+In our main focus scenario, we build a system to translate 2D chest X-ray images into 3D CTPA scans.
+We explore the quality of the generated scans and their promise for earlier detection of findings in the initial CXR data, specifically focusing on PE classification.
 Finally, We show the generalization of the developed cross-model translation scheme using the LIDC dataset, demonstrating possible transition from CXR to synthetic thoracic CT images.